alexei-dayrit/alexei-dayrit/README.md

 ## About Me 💬

-I'm Alexei, a software developer who is always trying to learn and improve every day.
+I'm Alexei, a software engineer who is always trying to learn and improve every day.
 I graduated from University of California, Irvine with a bachelor's in psychology, but quickly realized I was interested in programming and started my journey ⛵️.

 I love creating interactive apps and I'm excited to add my twist to the endless projects out on the web.